3.2 Estimating clock drift: Permutation

 ## Drift (s) LogLik.

-Here, the quality of the drift estimates are given by a log likelihood score.
-Clock drift values that reduce the detection error will result in relatively higher log likelihood scores.
+Here, the quality of the drift estimates are given by a log likelihood score that is standardized by the number of sync-tag detections.
+Clock drift values that reduce the detection error will result in relatively higher log likelihood scores which can be compared across receiver pairs.

 Now we’ll store our initial drift values in our KaltoaClockSync object.